 As a guide, good overalls can be purchased for around £300, and a helmet for £250.
 Ensure they carry the correct labels for MSA approval prior to purchase.

 The checking of the driver's racewear will occur in safety scrutineering on race day so remember to take them with you.
-If your helmet is unused, take a pound coin and if the scrutineer approves your helmet after a check for knocks and scrapes, he will swap your pound for a sticker to go on your helmet.
+If your helmet is unused, and scrutineer approves it after a check for knocks and scrapes, he gives you a sticker to go on the helmet (the charge for this is £2.50).
 This sticker is then checked as you form on the grid to ensure all drivers are wearing the correct helmets.

 Once you've acquired your race licence, your car, and you've registered for the championships you're ready to race!

-Each race entry will cost you roughly £325.00 for a double header and that will include qualifying and race.
+Each race entry will cost you roughly £325.00 for a double header and that will include one qualifying session and two races.
 Over and above that you'll have the costs of preparing your car which will vary greatly according to the type of car and state of tune.

 Check out the cars competing in any of the CTCRC's events and you'll see that all of our Championships offer the chance to produce a racer which looks, and goes well at a reasonable price.
 There are a host of categories and Championships beckoning the new entrant, but we think our formula works very well for the club racer and enthusiast.
 Those who've tried it over the years seem to agree, because many of them have been with the club for many years.